 - Gorn: They have a song titled Chainsaw Masturbation.
 Nuff' said.
 However, starting with Rockers & War their lyrics gradually became less graphic.

 - Hard Rock: Have elements of this, especially in their later albums.
 To be expected, as they frequently cite many classic rock/metal bands such as AC/DC as their favorite artists.
-They would later take these influences and fully flesh them out in their Traditional Heavy Metal side project band Blood God, and Thunderbeast showcased this side of their sound the most, being more or less a pure death 'n' roll album.
+They would later take these influences and fully flesh them out in their Traditional Heavy Metal side project band Blood God, and Thunderbeast showcased this side of their sound the most, being more or less a pure trad metal album with death metal vocals.

 - Harsh Vocals: Comes with being a band somewhere between "normal" Death Metal and Grindcore.
 Thomas also has a tendency to sound like a squealing pig during some songs, especially live performances.